Collocations for touch - noun

 Giving her flowers was a nice touch.

-The decor includes many idiosyncratic little touches.
+The decor includes many individual little touches.

-The decor includes many idiosyncratic little touches.
+The decor includes many individual little touches.

-VERB + TOUCH
+VERB + touch

-add, give sth, put
+give sth,

-She''s just putting the finishing touches to her painting.
+She's just putting the finishing touches to her painting.

-She''s just putting the finishing touches to her painting.
+She's just putting the finishing touches to her painting.

 3. particular ability